mtaylor/activemq-artemis/docs/user-manual/en/queue-attributes.md

 Take a look at [Management](management.md) for a description of the management API for creating queues.

-## Configuring Queues Via Address Settings
+## Configuring Addresses and Queues via Address Settings

-There are some attributes that are defined against an address wildcard rather than a specific queue.
+There are some attributes that are defined against an address wildcard rather than a specific address/queue.
 Here an example of an `address-setting` entry that would be found in the `broker.xml` file.

     <address-settings>